JohnPPinto/food-geek-food-image-segmentation/docs/index.md

     @app.post('/predict-to-json')
     async def api_predict_json(file: UploadFile = File(...)):
         """
-        This API will take any food image file and return a json file of prediction result.
+        This API will take any food image file and return a JSON file of prediction results.
-        The prediction result will contains numpy.ndarray which are dumped into json format.
+        The prediction result will contain numpy.ndarray which is dumped into JSON format.
         To convert it back into the numpy.ndarray, use ```numpy.asarray(json.loads(...)) # Replace ... with the variable.
         """
         # Validating only image files